rottencandy/website/content/blog/vim-fuzzy-search/index.md

 Largely because `fzf` has limited support for pattern matching (although the exact-match mode using `'` is quite handy), and this method lacks the persistence of the quickfix list.

-But this is still something I'd use when I'm just lazy to `:grep`, and just want to immediately jump to a location that pops into my mind.
+But this is still something I'd use when I'm too lazy to `:grep`, and just want to immediately jump to a location that pops into my mind.

 Here's a slightly cleaned up version, if you'd like to try it: